AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/pdf-modules.md

   </tr>
   <tr>
    <td role="rowheader">Page width</td>
    <td>Enter the width of the paper, in inches.
-The module uses this information to format the pages in the created PDF file.</td>
+The module uses this information to format the pages in the created PDF&nbsp;file.</td>
   </tr>
   <tr>
    <td role="rowheader">Page height</td>
    <td>Enter the height of the paper, in inches.
-The module uses this information to format the pages in the created PDF file.</td>
+The module uses this information to format the pages in the created PDF&nbsp;file.</td>
   </tr>
  </tbody>
 </table>

 ### Convert image to PDF file {#convert-image-to-pdf-file}

 This tool converts an image to a PDF file.

 <table style="table-layout:auto">
  <col>